Because if you answered ‘YES!’ to this very question, then I’ve got a cute little project for you.

 Beyond that, I pulled from my stash to complete the rest of the tag book cover.

 I’ve already printed out 15 tag pages, and trimmed them so they are ready to go come March 1.
 What do you think?
 Are you in?
 Want to practice recording little stories in three to four sentences or less?

-Here’s a quick shot of what I’m using, along with some more links.
+Here’s a quick shot of what I’m using:

 Heidi Swapp Ghost Butterflys

 mini glitter brads from KI Memories

 paint, brush and sanding block from Making Memories

 (tag design by yours truly!)

 and… you'll need a jump/binder ring to hold it all together